dokmic/docker-rpi/README.md

 The image has a wrapper that restarts the virtual machine on reboot.
 On shutdown, the container is exited with a zero exit code.

-If the OS kernel throws a panic, the panic code will be returned.

 The reboot support without stopping the container simulates the `cmdline.txt` behavior.
 That means the file can be edited, and the Raspberry OS kernel should pick up the updated options after the next reboot, just like the normal Raspberry Pi OS.